DrYenyen/PPPwn-Tinker-GUI/README.md

 7. A new terminal will open and ask for your password put it in and the jailbreak process will begin.
 7. See [Troubleshooting for help](https://github.com/DrYenyen/PPPwn-Troubleshooting)

-# PPPwn-Tinker MacOS Rust Instructions
+## Running the jailbreak with Rust Instructions
 1. Choose your ethernet interface usually starts with "en" or similair
 2. Select the firmware version your PS4 is on
 3. To select the Rust version click on the dropdown menu and choose **Rust**